Nitro4542/getjumpscared/README.md

 - If Python is installed, install opencv-python, pygame, pycaw and comtypes using pip
 - Create a folder called "jumpscare" inside %temp% if it doesn't exist
 - Copy the python script to jumpscare.py inside %temp%\jumpscare
-- Download an MP4 file for the jumpscare from Google Drive (if it doesn't exist)
+- Download an MP4 file for the jumpscare from this repository (if it doesn't exist in the temp folder)
-- Download an MP3 file for the jumpscare from Google Drive (if it doesn't exist)
+- Download an MP3 file for the jumpscare from this repository (if it doesn't exist in the temp folder)
 - Run the jumpscare.py script

 ## How to make it seem more legit